 The early months

 Long before they can speak, babies are listening to their parents and carers.
 They begin to make little noises and sounds which come before speech.
-If parents and carers imitate these, it is as if they are talking to the baby.
+If parents imitate these, it is as if they are talking to the baby.
 This is the beginning of your baby learning to talk.

 By responding to your baby's needs when she cries, you show that you have heard her and that she matters.
 This is the start of communication.

 - The early little noises turn into babbling e.g. 'Da-da-da-da' and 'Ma-ma-ma-ma'.